tenebrius/react-native-navigation/docs/docs/topBar-buttons.md

     name: 'example.CustomButtonComponent'
   },
   text: 'Button one',
-  systemItem: 'done', // iOS only.
-Sets a system bar button item as the icon.
-Matches UIBarButtonSystemItem naming.
-See below for details.
   enabled: true,
   disableIconTint: false,
   color: 'red',
   disabledColor: 'black',
-  testID: 'buttonOneTestID'
+  testID: 'buttonOneTestID',
+  // Android only
+  showAsAction: 'ifRoom', // See below for details.
+  // iOS only
+  systemItem: 'done', // Sets a system bar button item as the icon.
+Matches UIBarButtonSystemItem naming.
+See below for details.
 }
 ```